Business Simulation Game

 6 reasons why business simulation games benefit students

-“Learners retain only 5 percent of what they hear and 10 percent of what they read, but they remember more than 50 percent of what they learn through discussion and interaction” – Josh Bersin
+“Learners retain only 5 percent of what they hear and 10 percent of what they read, but they remember more than 50 percent of what they learn through discussion and interaction” – Josh Bersin.

-Josh Bersin, founder of Bersin, a leading provider of research in human resources, talent and learning, believes that most learning comes from experience.
+Josh Bersin, founder of Bersin, a leading provider of research in human resources, talent, and learning, believes that most learning comes from experience.
 He reinforced the main findings of the 70-20-10 model, a paradigm that states that 70% of what people learn comes from experience, 20% from social interactions, and 10% purely from traditional learning such as readings and case studies.
 Despite the lack of evidence, the 70-20-10 learning development model has a common-sense rule of thumb – that most learning does take place on the job.

-Following this model, business simulations, interactive learning tools that replicate real-world experiences, allow to train and develop business acumen in a risk-free environment.
+Following this model, business simulations, and interactive learning tools that replicate real-world experiences, allow us to train and develop business acumen in a risk-free environment.
 Business simulations are the bridge between learning and real-life challenges.

 To summarize, here are 6 reasons why business simulation games benefit students: